SEA KALE

 Only CN groups attached to organic groups are called Nitriles such as Mandelonitrile; if attached to inorganic groups they are called cyanides, after the acid hydrocyanic acid, HCN.
 Over 120 different Nitriles occur naturally in the plant kingdom, but many are produced only on stress such as cooking.
 Synthetic nitriles are used in superglues, which polymerise on exposure to the slightest trace of moisture.
 Nitriles themselves can further degrade into Hydrogen Cyanide plus the organic radical, see Mandelonitrile and the Modus Operandi of Cyanogenic Glycosides.

-This compound, 5-allyl 1,3-Oxazilidine 2-thione, has thyroidal toxicity and induces the disease goitre.
+This compound, 5-allyl 1,3-Oxazilidine 2-thione, has thyroidal toxicity interfering with iodine uptake and induces the disease goitre.
 Indeed, its goitre inducing potential is greater that the related compound, 5-ethenyl 1,3-Oxazilidine 2-thione which is called Goitrin, which has one carbon atom fewer in the side chain.

 Sea Kale also contains about 120µg/g of Calystegines, polyhydroxylated nortropanes, of which roughly 61% is Calystegine A5, 35% Calystegine B3, and 6% Calystegine A3.